frankgajda/adventofcode/README.md

 # adventofcode
-My attempt at solving "Advent of Code" puzzles
+My attempt at solving "Advent of Code" puzzles - using bash as "bash-natively" as I can